Swatto86/WinRDP/README.md

 This is a learning project released into the public domain.
 Feel free to use, modify, and distribute as you wish.

+## 📦 Distribution

+WinRDP includes a professional NSIS installer for easy distribution:
+- Download `WinRDP-Setup-1.0.0.exe`
+- Double-click to install
+- Access via system tray or Start Menu
+- View "About" from tray menu for author credit

+See [BUILD.md](BUILD.md) for build and distribution details.

 ## 🎯 Future Exercise Ideas

 Want to extend your learning?
 Try adding: